User Tools

 One reason to get a flagship phone is that its performance will still be sufficient many years into the future.
 The Note 9 was a good choice in 2018.
 New phones haven't had any new features, just incremental improvements.

-However, the industry may be reaching physical limits on performance.
-If the industry is backing itself into a corner, will it innovate or just continue creating artificial demand (planned obsolescence) to fuel sales?
+However, the industry may be reaching physical limits on performance?
+If the industry is backing itself into a corner, will it innovate or just continue creating artificial demand (like planned obsolescence) to fuel sales?

 Hold off as much as I can with the Note 9 or get a budget phone for the interim?
 Or get last year's flagship open box for half price on ebay?